 How To Secure Adequate Professional Indemnity Cover

 Due to the increase in the professional indemnity claims within the construction industry, a number of insurers have stopped selling professional indemnity insurance.
-However, at John Heath Insurance Brokers we are extremely pleased to be able to continue to provide professional indemnity insurance to this sector, with cover available from a wide panel of leading Insurers.
+However, at John Heath Insurance Brokers we are extremely pleased to be able to continue to provide UK construction indemnity insurance to this sector, with cover available from a wide panel of leading Insurers.